-Shadow boats: Standout superyacht support vessels
+Shadow boats: 10 of the coolest superyacht support vessels

-A 2017 launch for Australian yard Echo Yachts, Charley will serve as the shadow boat for the upcoming 84 metre trimaran White Rabbit.
-Measuring 51 metres LOA, this catamaran support vessel can also entertain guests with a sheltered observation deck and a piano lounge.
+Charley was launched in 2017 by Echo Yachts to serve as the shadow boat for the Australian shipyard's 84 metre trimaran White Rabbit, which was under construction at the time.
+Measuring 51 metres in length, this catamaran support vessel can also entertain guests with a sheltered observation deck and a piano lounge.
 However, it is her tender storage capacity that is the most notable feature, as Charley can carry a fleet of up to ten watercraft, including five tenders, four Jet Skis and a hovercraft.Read More/On board the world's largest trimaran White Rabbit